Introduction and what's new

 The importance of tax, and the tax cost of ignoring tax law, will be obvious to all our readers.
 It is the duty of charity trustees – and their professional advisers – to ensure that a charity's tax affairs are properly managed.

-We are very grateful to Robert Venables QC, joint author of the first two editions of this book, for enjoyable discussions on many aspects of tax, and to Setu Kamal and Harriet Brown, co-authors of previous editions.
-Yakshini Peerthum as research assistant resolved many puzzles.
-We owe a great debt to Jane Hunt and Ruth Shaw who work patiently on an intractable text throughout the year.
+We are very grateful to Robert Venables KC, joint author of the first two editions of this book, for enjoyable discussions on many aspects of tax, and to Setu Kamal, Harriet Brown, Mary Ashley and Ross Birkbeck co-authors of previous editions.
+Yanpei Zhang as research assistant resolved many puzzles.
+We owe a great debt to Jane Hunt and Ruth Shaw who work diligently on this challenging text throughout the year..

 ... and request for help